mcclure/lovr-ent/README.md

 Running this code will create and attach to the root an object that prints the current frame's timestep on every frame.

-Although lovr-ent is tied in pretty closely with LÖVR, there's nothing LÖVR-specific about the ent system itself.
-You could pull "engine/ent.lua" out and use it in a non-LÖVR project, and in fact ent.lua is just a rewrite of similar systems I've previously used in the [Polycode](https://bitbucket.org/runhello/polyconsole) and [UFO](https://bitbucket.org/runhello/ufo/wiki/Home) LUA frameworks.

 ### Using LoaderEnt

 LoaderEnt is a built-in entity that loads and runs Ent classes from disk.
 The root entity is a LoaderEnt, and it loads the classes in the command line.
 So if you launch your game by running:

     lovr lovr-ent/lua app/test/testUi

 Then lovr-ent will load and run the class in the file "app/test/testUi.lua" (it will `require()` "app/test/testUi", construct the class it returns, and call `insert()`).
-We can get fancier if we download and add in my other LÖVR helper tool, (Lodr)[https://github.com/mcclure/lodr]:
+We can get fancier if we download and add in my other LÖVR helper tool, [Lodr](https://github.com/mcclure/lodr):

     lovr lovr-lodr lovr-ent/lua app/test/cube app/debug/hand app/debug/fps